Process of closing a unit

 Contact the county GO coordinator to ask for the unit to be made inactive.
 If you’re unsure who this is, you can contact them via your commissioner.

-Step 7: Transfer any leftover funds to the district or division
+Step 7: Transfer any leftover funds or assets to the district or division

 Support your volunteers and girls